-THREE PHASES IN DISABILITIES THE DEVELOPMEN T OF SERVICES FOI R PEOPLE WITH Phase 1 Phase 2 Phase 3 Focal question Institutional reform period Deinstitutionalisation period Community membership period Who is the person of concern?
-The patient The client The Citizen What are the "typical" service settings?
+Three phases in the development of services for people with disabilities Phase 1 Phase 2 Phase 3 Focal question Institutional reform period Deinstitutionalisation period Community membership period Who is the persons of concern?
+The patient The client The citizen What are the "typical" service settings?
 An institution A group home, a sheltered workshop, a special school or classroom The person's home, a local business, the neighbourhood school How are services organised?
 A facility A continuum of options The unique array needed by each individual What is the "model" of service delivery?
-Custodial/Medical Developmental/ Behavioural Individual Support What are services called?
+Custodial/ Medical Developmental/ Behavioural Programs Individual support What are services called?
 Care Programs Support What is the planning model used?
 Individual Plan of Care Individualized Habitation Plan Personal Future Plan Who controls the planning process?
 A professional (often an MD) The interdisciplinary team The individual What is the context of decision-making?
-Standards of professional practice Team consensus Personal circles of support What receives the highest priority?
-Cleanliness, health & safety Skill development & behaviour management Self-determination & relationships What are the major focuses of intervention?
-Control or cure the condition Change behaviour Change the environment and attitudes What is the focus of quality assurance standards?
-Professional practise & minimal standards of care Documented programming & goal attainment Quality of life as experienced by the person affected How do providers talk about their services?
-Community Outreach Community-based The community
+Standards of professional practise Team consensus Personal circles of support What receives the highest priority?
+Cleanliness, heath & safety Skill development & behaviour management Self-determination & relationships What are the major focuses of intervention Control or cure the condition Change behaviour Change the environment and attitudes What is the focus of quality assurance standards?
+Professional practise & minimal standards of care Documented programming & good attainment Quality of life as experienced by the person affected How do providers talk about their services?
+Community outreach Community based The community